SovereignCloudStack/k8s-cluster-api-provider/README.md

 order.
 All other files will just be uploaded.
 If you want to deploy resources in the new cluster-api-maintained cluster you can use `kubectl apply -f <your-manifest.yaml> --kubeconfig ~/testcluster.yaml` to do so.

+## Application Credential

+The terraform creates an application credential that it passes into the created VM.
+This one is then used to authenticate the cluster API provider against the OpenStack API to allow it to create resources needed for the k8s cluster.

+The AppCredential has a few advantages:
+* We take out variance in how the authentication works -- we don't have to deal with a mixture of project_id, project_name, project_domain_name, user_domain_name, only a subset of which is needed depending on the cloud.
+* We do not leak the user credentials into the cluster, making any security breach more easy to contain.
+* AppCreds are connected to one project and can be revoked.

+Currently, we are using restricted AppCreds which can not create further AppCreds.
+This means that all clusters created from the management node will belong to the same OpenStack project and use the same Credentials.
+Obviously, nothing prevents you from copying a secondary AppCred into the VM and creating appropriate secrets to talk to other projects or other clouds simultaneously.

 ## Cluster Management on the C-API management node

-You can use ``make ssh`` to log in to the Ca-API management node.
+You can use ``make ssh`` to log in to the C-API management node.
 There you can issue ``clusterctl`` and ``kubectl`` (aliased to ``k``) commands.
 The context ``kind-kind`` is used for the C-API management while the context ``testcluster-admin@testcluster`` can be used to control the workload cluster ``testcluster``.
 You can of course create many